 Beyond the brews, Cowbell Brewery offers guided tours.
 During these tours, you can see the brewing process up close, learn about their unique closed-loop water system, and explore the grounds, which include walking trails and a pond.

-We were given a tour by Gary Coursey, the resident storyteller (and Chairman of the Board of the Blyth Festival), who told us the area’s history and the brewery’s concept and showed us behind the scenes where everything is brewed.
+I was given a tour by Gary Coursey, the resident storyteller (and Chairman of the Board of the Blyth Festival), who told me the area’s history and the brewery’s concept and showed us behind the scenes where everything is brewed.

 Whether you’re here to sample their latest seasonal beer (hello Key Lime!), enjoy a delicious meal, or relax in the beautiful surroundings (they have a pretty patio), Cowbell Brewery is a must-visit spot in Blyth.
 And if you do go, be sure to visit the shop there – you can pick up brews and Cowbell Brewery swag not found anywhere else.